getreu/tp-note/README.md

 ## Upgrading

 While upgrading _Tp-Note_, new features may cause a change in _Tp-Notes_'s configuration file structure.
-In order not to loose the changes you made in this file, the installer does not replace it automatically with a new version.
+In order not to lose the changes you made in this file, the installer does not replace it automatically with a new version.
 Instead, _Tp-Note_ renames the old configuration file and prompts: